civican/legisinfo/43-2/bills/C-24/bill_text.md

 in the case where the person's benefit period begins during the period beginning on January 3, 2021 and ending on September 25, 2021, and despite any amount fixed or determined in accordance with the regulations for that qualifying period, $5,000, or

-**in any other case**, $6,000 or the amount fixed or determined in accordance with the regulations, if any, for that qualifying period, or
+in any other case, $6,000 or the amount fixed or determined in accordance with the regulations, if any, for that qualifying period, or

-> **Explanatory Note**:
-> Relevant portion of subsection 152.07(1):
-> *Existing Text*:
-> > A self-employed person qualifies for benefits if
-> >
-> > the person has had during their qualifying period an amount of self-employed earnings that is equal to or greater than the following amount:
-> > $6,000 or the amount fixed or determined in accordance with the regulations, if any, for that qualifying period, or

 ### Section 3

 Section 152.11 of the Act is amended by adding the following after subsection (5):

 **(5.1)** For the purposes of subsections (4) and (5), the fact that, but for clause 152.07(1)(d)(i)(A), the claimant would not have qualified to receive benefits is good cause for a delay in making a claim for those benefits.

-> **Explanatory Note**:
-> New.

 ## `Canada Recovery Benefits Act`